-However, in considering items of business, directors of the Company make autonomous decisions on each decision's own merits, after due consideration of those factors set out in section 172 of the Companies Act 2006 insofar as they are relevant, and the stakeholders impacted by such decisions.
-Board meetings are held periodically where the directors consider Company business, such as e.g. participation in securitisation and other Group funding transactions, sales and purchases of mortgage assets, Group funding arrangements and dividend payments.
+However, in considering items of business the Company makes autonomous decisions on each decision's own merits, after due consideration of those factors set out in section 172 of the Companies Act 2006, where relevant, and the stakeholders impacted.

-The Board considers and discusses information from across the organisation to help it understand the Group's business and its impact on the Company.
-It also reviews strategy, financial and operational performance, as well as information covering areas such as key risks and legal and regulatory compliance.
+Board meetings may be held periodically where appropriate for the directors to consider company business.
+The Board considers and discusses information from across the organisation to help it understand the impact of the Group's operations on, and the interests and views of, key stakeholders.
+In September 2022, a supplier satisfaction survey was undertaken to seek the views of third party suppliers on their experience with the Group and any recommendations for improvement.
+The Board also reviews strategy, financial and operational performance, as well as information covering areas such as key risks and legal and regulatory compliance.